HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 Pascal Case requires variables made from compound words and have the first letter of each appended word written with an uppercase letter.

 Example: `$Get-CurrentTime`

+This will make your code readable and more understandable.

 <br>